Aviation169/Encoder-Only-Models/README.md

 Converts input tokens (e.g., words, subwords) into dense vector representations.

-Often includes:
+→Often includes:

-Token embeddings
+→Token embeddings

-Positional embeddings (since transformers are non-sequential)
+→Positional embeddings (since transformers are non-sequential)

 2️⃣Multi-Head Self-Attention

-Allows the model to focus on different parts of the input simultaneously.
+→Allows the model to focus on different parts of the input simultaneously.

-Helps in capturing relationships between tokens irrespective of their distance in the sequence.
+→Helps in capturing relationships between tokens irrespective of their distance in the sequence.

 3️⃣Layer Normalization

-Applied before or after sub-layers to stabilize and speed up training.
+→Applied before or after sub-layers to stabilize and speed up training.

 4️⃣Feedforward Neural Network (FNN)

-A position-wise fully connected feedforward network applied to each position separately and identically.
+→A position-wise fully connected feedforward network applied to each position separately and identically.

-Usually consists of two linear transformations with a non-linear activation (e.g., ReLU or GELU).
+→Usually consists of two linear transformations with a non-linear activation (e.g., ReLU or GELU).

 or

 4️⃣Progressive Neural Network (PNN)

-Replaces the traditional feedforward network.
+→Replaces the traditional feedforward network.

-Allows knowledge accumulation across layers by progressively building representations.
+→Allows knowledge accumulation across layers by progressively building representations.

-Supports lateral connections for transferring knowledge from previous tasks or layers.
+→Supports lateral connections for transferring knowledge from previous tasks or layers.

 5️⃣Residual Connections

-Skip connections that add the input of each sub-layer (like attention or FNN) to its output before normalization.
+→Skip connections that add the input of each sub-layer (like attention or FNN) to its output before normalization.

 6️⃣Stacked Encoder Layers

-The encoder is made up of multiple identical layers (e.g., 6 or 12) containing the components above.
+→The encoder is made up of multiple identical layers (e.g., 6 or 12) containing the components above.

 7️⃣Output Layer

-Outputs the final hidden states of each token.
+→Outputs the final hidden states of each token.

-Can be used for various downstream tasks like classification, regression, etc.
+→Can be used for various downstream tasks like classification, regression, etc.

 📃License📃